fyy2025/Ensemble-tree-for-risk-prediction-in-MM/README.md

 ## Optimal initial tree

-The folder contains exploration on methods to develop an optimal tree to begin the ensemble with.
+The folder contains exploration on methods to develop an optimal tree to begin the ensemble with using the MMRF data.

 - The files including STreeD in their names explore the performance of ensemble model on optimal survival trees (using STreeD package in python).
 STreeD is developed in python (https://github.com/AlgTUDelft/pystreed), the `.py` files call the function in python.